-Configure your CDN · Cloudflare Workers docs
+Configure your CDN

 Routing to your assets

-Looking back at the original definition of this project, at the beginning of the “Build” section, the
+Reviewing the original definition of this project, at the beginning of Build

 serveAsset function should parse the URL, find what asset is being requested, and serve it from the configured Cloud Storage bucket.
 To do this, the